shakes76/PatternAnalysis-2024/recognition/S4696417-Stable-Diffusion-ADNI/README.md

 ## Data Preparation

-The ADNI dataset should be organized in the following structure:
+The ADNI dataset should be organised in the following structure:

 ```
 data/